99% of small businesswomen say they don't get enough support from the federal government

 - Out of the 36% of women who said they were certified, more than half (58%) said the application process was difficult, and 42% said the time spent applying was not worth the benefits.

-Among the solutions that Goldman Sachs proposes to address this inequality gap, the petition made to Congress to reauthorize the Small Business Administration (SBA) for the first time in 23 years stands out, an initiative that would streamline the processes of application.
+Among the solutions Goldman Sachs proposed to address the inequality gap was to make a petition to Congress to reauthorize the Small Business Administration (SBA) for the first time in 23 years.
+The reauthorization would streamline the application process.

-In addition, the businesswomen surveyed called for improved marketing resources and programs for women-owned small businesses, while requesting better support services for doing business with the federal government, as well as greater access to capital.
+The women business owners surveyed also called for improved marketing resources and programs for women-owned small businesses, while requesting better support services for doing business with the federal government, and greater access to capital.

 LEAVE A COMMENT: